ryanroundhouse/altea-book/README.md

 playwright install-deps chromium
 ```

+## Email Notifications

+The bot sends email notifications for:
+- ✅ **Successful bookings** - Confirms class, date, time, and spots left
+- ❌ **Failed bookings** - Includes error details and troubleshooting info
+- 👥 **Wife bookings** - Sends to both you and your wife when booking for her

+Email notifications use [Mailgun](https://www.mailgun.com/) API.
+You'll need:
+1. A Mailgun account (free tier available)
+2. A verified domain or use Mailgun's sandbox domain
+3. Your API key from the Mailgun dashboard

 ## Security Notes

-- Never commit `config.yaml` with real credentials
+- Never commit `.env` with real credentials
-- The `.gitignore` file excludes sensitive files
+- The `.gitignore` file excludes the `.env` file
-- Credentials are only stored locally
+- All credentials are stored locally in `.env`
+- Use environment variables for all sensitive configuration

 ## License